business-science/correlationfunnel/README.md

 The first step is converting the continuous and categorical data into binary (0/1) format.
 We de-select any non-predictive features.
 The `binarize()` function then converts the features into binary features.

+  - **Numeric Features:** Are binned into ranges or if few unique levels are binned by their value, and then converted to binary features via one-hot encoding

+  - **Categorical Features**: Are binned by one-hot encoding

+The result is a data frame that has only binary data with columns representing the bins that the observations fall into.

 ``` r
 bank_marketing_campaign_binarized_tbl <- bank_marketing_campaign_tbl %>%